GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   * Degree to which the clearinghouse and user interface meets accessibility requirements.
 * Partnerships & Collaboration -- 25%

-  * Degree to which the applicant proposes a team of key stakeholders with relevant technical expertise as well as knowledge in technologies and programs that address social isolation
+  * Degree to which the applicant proposes a team of key stakeholders with relevant technical expertise as well as knowledge in technologies and programs that address social isolation.
   * Degree to which the applicant proposes a governance model that ensures appropriate oversight, transparency, and maintenance of the user interface and clearinghouse.
   * Degree to which the proposed plan for testing the prototype includes a state No Wrong Door System and ADRCs.
   * Degree to which partnership and collaboration occurred with the state’s No Wrong Door System.